Skip to main content

 ⚠️ Key Points to Keep in Mind

-• The MIA Mover is a mandatory step: You cannot take the bus directly from the terminal curb.
-You will always have to go to Central Station first using the MIA Mover.
+• The MIA Mover is a mandatory step: you cannot take the bus directly from the terminal curb.
+You must always go first to the Central Station using the MIA Mover.

-• Be careful with luggage: Although allowed, getting on and off with large suitcases on a public bus can be inconvenient, especially during peak hours when they are crowded.
-If you are traveling with a lot of luggage, it might not be the most comfortable option.
+• Be careful with luggage: although it's allowed, boarding and alighting with large suitcases on a public bus can be uncomfortable, especially during peak hours when they are full.
+If you're traveling with a lot of luggage, it might not be the most comfortable option.

-• The frequency is not always as promised: Although officially some routes run every 20 minutes, travelers report that delays are common.
-Don't rely on the schedules to the minute if you have an important appointment.
+• Frequency is not always as promised: although officially some routes run every 5-10 minutes during peak hours, there are reports of waits of up to 15 minutes and buses so full that they don't pick up more passengers.
+Don't rely on minute-by-minute schedules if you have an important appointment.

 🚌 Metrobus Service

-All buses depart from the Miami Central Station, connected to the airport terminals via the free MIA Mover service.
+All buses depart from the Miami Intermodal Center, connected to the airport terminals through the free MIA Mover service.

-• Route 37: Goes south, to Coral Gables and South Miami.
+• Line 37: Goes south to Coral Gables and South Miami, and north toward Hialeah.

-• Route 42: Runs along LeJeune Road, connecting with Coral Gables and Douglas Road.
+• Line 42: Runs along LeJeune Road, connecting with Coral Gables and Douglas Road and the city of Opa-locka.

-• Route 150 (Miami Beach Airport Express): The direct and fastest route to Mid-Beach and South Beach.
+• Line 150 (Miami Beach Airport Express): The direct and fastest route to Mid-Beach and South Beach.

 🗣️ General User Experience

-Travelers who use the Metrobus primarily value its excellent cost-benefit ratio.
-It is seen as a very economical way to reach popular destinations like South Beach or the Dolphin Mall.
-However, the experience is not without criticism.
-The frequency of the buses, especially at night, can be unreliable, with longer than expected waits.
-For tourists, the lack of clear information at the stops and the complexity of the system can be intimidating.
-During peak hours, the buses can be very crowded, making the journey with luggage uncomfortable.
+Travelers who use the Metrobus mainly value its excellent cost-benefit ratio.
+It is seen as a very economical way to reach popular destinations like South Beach or Dolphin Mall.
+However, there are specific significant criticisms: on daily-use routes like the 601, passengers report waits of up to 15 minutes despite the system promising a maximum of 5, with buses so full during peak hours that passengers are left unable to board.
+There are also isolated reports of poor incident management by the driver (such as a minor theft on the bus with no response from the driver).
+For tourists, the lack of clear information at stops and the complexity of the system can be intimidating.

-To plan your trip and get real-time information on schedules and routes, it is highly recommended to use apps like GO Miami-Dade Transit (the official app) or Moovit.
-These tools will provide you with the most efficient routes, alert you to possible delays, and help you navigate the system with much more confidence.
+To plan your trip and get real-time information on schedules and routes, it is strongly recommended to use apps like GO Miami-Dade Transit (the official app) or Moovit.
+These tools will give you the most efficient routes, alert you to possible delays, and help you navigate the system with much more confidence.

 Rent a Car